 = 80 + 100 = 180 riders.

-In this exercise, questions are a little bit hard, but there is no need to worry about it.
+In this exercise, the questions are a little bit hard, but there is no need to worry about them.
 Once kids understand the process, then hard questions will become easier for them.
 For better understanding, let’s understand question 13: As we can see, 32,750 hybrid vehicles can be rounded as -33,000, and 78,345 diesel vehicles can be rounded as 78,000.
 Now subtract the rounded number of hybrid vehicles from the rounded number of diesel vehicles: = 78,000 – 33,000 = 45,000.
 So the final answer is 45,000.

 Q16.
 A driver covers 4 routes totaling 3,960 kilometers in a day.
 Each route is approximately _____ kilometers long.